pyliaorachel/battleship-ai/csc384-source/README.md

 `cd` into the `battleship` folder.
 This is the folder containing all source files.

-#### Basic Test
+#### Functionality Testing

 To run basic test with board size 3x3 with the 3 models, run:
 `python3 ./little_test.py`

 To run basic test with board size larger than 3x3 with the 3 models, run: